What Is HubSpot Breeze? Features & Honest Review (2026)

 Setup time Minutes Minutes

-Resolve247 integrates directly into your existing HubSpot chat widget on any plan – including Free and Starter.
+Resolve247 integrates directly into your existing HubSpot chat widget on any plan, including Free and Starter.
 Your customers use the same chat interface.
 Conversations still appear in your HubSpot inbox, and handover to human agents works seamlessly.
-The key difference? $35/mo for 2,000 AI messages instead of $1 per conversation.
+The key difference?
+Flat monthly pricing from $35/mo for 2,000 AI messages instead of per-conversation credit costs.

 For a broader comparison of options, see our guide to HubSpot AI chatbot alternatives or our roundup of the top AI chatbots for HubSpot.
 You can also add AI to your HubSpot chat widget on any plan without upgrading.